GPT Image 2 Review: Prompt Guide and Use Cases in 2026

 The practical benefit is straightforward: you can go from a written concept to a finished video with synchronized audio without leaving one workspace.
 For teams producing social media content, ads, or short-form narratives, that removes hours of file management and tool-switching from every project.

-PixVerse also offers 30–60 daily free credits for new users, so you can test the full pipeline — from image generation to video output — before committing to a paid plan.
+PixVerse also offers free-credit entry points for new users in many app flows, so you can test the full pipeline — from image generation to video output — before committing to a paid plan.
+Check the app for the current credit amount before planning a large batch.

 Frequently Asked Questions